chtlp/cos598f/README.md

 ```

 then ssh into one of the computing nodes.
 The nodes are from e0-e31, and f0-f31.
 Unfortunately many of them are down currently.
-We use f1, f3, f4, f5, f6, f8 for our Spark cluster, so you can ssh into one of those machines to submit a job, e.g. `ssh f1`.
+We use f0, f1, f3, f4, f5, f6, f8 for our Spark cluster, and f8 is the head node.
+Due to some legacy issues (we're working on it) `ssh f8` and submit jobs there.
 The home directory is under `/memex/yourusername`, and shared across all the nodes.
 However we don't have much space left, so please don't overuse it.
 Put the following two lines in your `~/.bashrc` in order to run Spark:

 ```
 export JAVA_HOME=/etc/alternatives/jre_1.7.0